xiangyu-peng/xiangyu-peng.github.io/_pages/about.md

 ---

 I am Xiangyu Peng, a 2nd-year PhD stuent in Machine Learning at Georgia Institute of Technology.
 I am advised by Dr. Mark Riedl, and my research focused on natural language generation and deep reinforcement leraning.

+You can reach me at xpeng62 at gatech dot edu.
+In my free time, you’ll find me walking dogs and playing video games.